harvvii/Case-Study-1-Danny-s-Diner-SQL/README.md

 # Case Study #1 - Danny's Diner using SQL

-The challenge has been taken from [8 week SQL Challenge by Danny](https://8weeksqlchallenge.com/case-study-1/)
+The challenge has been taken from [8 week SQL Challenge by Danny](https://8weeksqlchallenge.com/case-study-1/) Please star this repo if you find it helpful.

 ## Introduction